carbonplan/cdr-database/methods/metrics.md

   two='Project uses an established approach with few details available on the specifics of its implementation, or describes a new approach but without details on its plan.' one='Critical project data needed for validation cannot be obtained.
 Key pieces of third-party verification in progress but not yet available.'
 ></Table>

+## Rating

+After analyzing each metric separately for validation, we reflect our overall confidence in project claims with a single rating on a scale from 1 to 5.
+Validation of Mechanism, Volume, Negativity, or Permanence each add 1 point to the total.
+Additionality, which is scored on a three point scale, subtracts 1 point from the total if it receives the lowest score and adds 1 point to the total if it receives the highest score.
+The lowest rating a project can receive is 1.

+Cost is not reflected in this rating because we do not attempt to validate it.
+Specificity is not reflected explicitly, but is embedded in our ability to validate or score the other metrics.

+As with validation of the individual metrics, a low rating should not necessarily be interpreted as a criticism of the project, though it may indicate concerns that could be resolved with more information.
+As we develop better methods for validation, we expect to be able to refine our ratings.